gaurush-hiranandani/gaurush-hiranandani.github.io/students.md

 ---
-layout: post
+layout: home
 title: Students
 permalink: /students/
 ---
-I have been extremely lucky to have worked with some amazing interns.
+I have been fvsdhfivdkvdb extremely lucky to have worked with some amazing interns.

 * Meet Vora (IIT Roorkee, 2017)
 * Ankur (IIT Kanpur, 2017)